Below 60 - Shop now

 Wheel Size 26 & 700c (28 inches) 24-700c (28 Inches) 24-29 inches 24-29 inches Seatpost 25-31.8 mm

-Pannier Compatible
+Pannier Compatible no data

 Other Products from Ventura